Isolation

 Time spent with family

-50% said it had impact time spent with family
+50% of young people who responded said living with epilepsy has had an impact on time spent with family

 What can I do if I feel isolated?

-Chat to others via The Channel and The Hub to share your experiences and support others to overcome their isolation challenges.
+Chat to others to share your experiences and support others to overcome their isolation challenges.
+Join the Youth Voice Network or come along to our Virtual Youth Clubs to meet others who 'get it'.

 Take every opportunity to express any negative emotions – this will help you reduce the feelings of isolation.

-Listen to some podcasts or YouTube videos of other people’s stories and experiences with seizures, it will help you to feel less alone.
+Listen to some podcasts or YouTube videos of other people’s stories and experiences with seizures, such as The Sunflower Conversations , it will help you to feel less alone.

 Where can I access support?